jsdelivrbot/CHIP-simple-menu/README.md

 # CHIP simple menu
-Interact with CHIP using on board button
+Interact with CHIP using on board button (Linux only)